 Performing a Full-Vehicle Analysis

 You are now ready to perform the full-vehicle analysis.
-After you perform the analysis, you can change the inertia modeling of the flexible body to compare the effect of the modal flexibility on the dynamics of the vehicle.
+After you perform the analysis, you can switch variants to compare the effect of the chosen MNF on the dynamics of the vehicle.

 To perform the full-vehicle analysis: